Notable dates in Croatian history (October)

-To help educate foreigners on Croatia’s past, we’ve created a new series to draw attention to notable dates in Croatian history, month by month.
+To help educate foreigners on Croatia’s past, we have created a series to draw attention to notable dates in Croatian history, month by month.

-In this post, we’ll cover the following important dates from Croatian history, that all occurred during the month of October including:
+The following article includes important dates from Croatian history that all occurred during the month of October.

 - Croatian language became official

 Important dates from Croatian history that occurred in October